 How long does a Lyft accident settlement take?

 Each case is unique, so it is a difficult question to answer, but in general there are several factors that can help answer how long this process will take.
 These include: (1) your injuries, prognosis and current future medical needs; (2) whether you are partially or fully disabled from working; (3) whether your injuries resulted in an impairment that affects your ability to lead your normal life; (4) whether your injuries will necessitate “excess” coverage for medical bills and lost wages; (5) the experience, track record and reputation of your attorney (attorneys known for going to trial can settle cases for money and often much faster); and (6) the at-fault Lyft driver’s auto insurance company, adjuster, defense attorney and liability limits.

 There are three stages of a case that a Lyft accident settlement may occur:

 - During trial

 Need help?
 Call the attorneys at Michigan Auto Law

 If you have been injured in a Lyft crash and would like to speak with an experienced attorney about your case, you call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our attorneys.
-You can also get help from an experienced attorney by emailing [email protected] or you can use the chat feature on our website.
+Contact us here to get help from an experienced attorney or you can use the chat feature on our website.